rwellinger/BetterPusbackMod/README.md

 (Please be aware that the pre release maybe still has some issues inside and maybe is not final tested.)

-## Support if you like what I did:
+## Support if you like what we did:

 https://www.paypal.com/donate/?hosted_button_id=NGZPRYALBDJU4

-(Please note that this plugin will remain free.)
+(Please note that this plugin will remain open-source.)

 ## Building BetterPushback